Upadhyay123a/streampulse-backend/README.md

 # StreamPulse

-🚀 **StreamPulse** is a **modular real-time stream analytics library for Java** designed to process continuous data streams with pluggable analytics and flexible output adapters.
+🚀 **StreamPulse** is a **library-first, modular real-time stream analytics framework for Java**.
+It is designed to process continuous data streams with pluggable analytics, flexible output adapters, and zero coupling between core logic and frameworks.

-Unlike typical real-time dashboards or hardcoded applications, StreamPulse is built as a **reusable library**, not just an app.
+Unlike typical "real-time apps" or dashboards, StreamPulse is built as a **reusable analytics engine** that can power many kinds of systems.

 ---

-## ❓ Why StreamPulse Exists (Problem Statement)
+## 🧠 Why StreamPulse Exists (Problem Statement)

-Most real-time analytics projects suffer from these issues:
+Most real-time analytics projects suffer from the same architectural problems:

+❌ Analytics logic tightly coupled to REST/WebSockets
-❌ Tightly coupled to a specific data source (crypto, sensors, logs)
+❌ Hardcoded data sources (crypto, sensors, logs)
-❌ Analytics logic mixed with transport logic (REST/WebSocket)
-❌ Difficult to extend or reuse
+❌ Difficult to extend or reuse analytics
-❌ Built as demos, not libraries
+❌ Built as demos, not as reusable libraries

-StreamPulse was created to **decouple real-time data ingestion, analytics computation, and data publishing**, enabling developers to build scalable, reusable real-time systems.
+**StreamPulse solves this by cleanly separating:**

+* Data ingestion
+* Stream processing
+* Analytics computation
+* Result publishing

+This enables **clean reuse, testing, and extension**.

 ---

 ## 🌟 What Makes StreamPulse Unique

-### 1️⃣ Library-First Architecture (Not App-First)
+### 1️⃣ Library-First Architecture (Core Before Frameworks)

-StreamPulse is designed as a **core Java library** that can run:
+StreamPulse is designed as a **pure Java analytics library**.

+* Core logic has **no dependency on Spring or Web**
+* Frameworks are added only via adapters
+* Can run inside:

-- Inside Spring Boot
+  * Spring Boot
-- Inside microservices
-- Inside batch jobs
-- Without any web framework

-> Spring Boot is used only as an adapter — never as a dependency of core analytics.
+  * Microservices
+  * Batch jobs
+  * Standalone Java apps

+> Frameworks are optional — analytics are not.

 ---

-### 2️⃣ Analytics as Plug-ins (Key Differentiator)
+### 2️⃣ Pluggable Analytics (Plugin Model)

-Analytics are **independent, reusable components**.
+Analytics are independent, reusable modules:

 ```java
 engine.register(new MovingAverage(30));